wp-plugins/simple-drop-cap/readme.txt

 = How do I change the style of the drop cap? =

-You can change it directly in simple-drop-cap.php file on line 133.
-Specific style change feature will be added in the next version of the plugin.
+You can change it directly in 'includes/scripts.php' file on line 12.
+Specific style change feature probably will be added in the next version of the plugin.

 == Screenshots ==